-4.1 Random Forest Heart Rate Models
+A. Random Forest Heart Rate Models

-We used the scikit-learn library (Pedregosa et al., 2011) to construct the heart rate forecasting models based on random forest.
+We used the scikit-learn library [21] to construct the heart rate forecasting models based on random forest.
 The criterion is MSE and the number of decision tree regressors can be modified.
-Table 2 shows four random forest models with different numbers of decision trees regressors.
+Table II shows four random forest models with different numbers of decision trees regressors.